DharaCS23181/Demo-Website-Makeup-website-/README.md

 # 💄 Makeup Website

-Welcome to my Makeup Website!
+Welcome to my First ever Frontend Web Project-Makeup Website!
 This is a simple and beautiful website created using **HTML** and **CSS** to showcase makeup and skincare products.
 It is designed for learning, practicing web development, and sharing beauty ideas online.

 ## 🌟 Features